ProFormA/taskxml/gradinghints/whitepaper-grades.md

 #### Example 5.
 Combining sub tests and nullify conditions

-An author can combine sub test references and test references.
+An author can combine sub test references and nullifications.
 As an example we extend the [previous example](#example-4-referencing-tests-and-sub-tests).
 The author wants to nullify the score from the compilation test when all unit test cases miss the bar "0.5".
 For this in the following example the author adds one additional ``combine`` node labeld ``test2.max`` expressing the maximum of all unit test cases.
 With the new ``test2.max`` node it is easy to nullify the ``test1`` result, if the ``test2.max`` value is less than 0.5:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>